CactusDad/GetNextLine_-42_1337-/README.md

 # get_next_line_42_1337
-The aim of this project is to make me code a function that returns a line, read from a file descriptor.
+Get Next Line is a project at 42 network (1337 school).
+It is a function that reads a file and allows you to read a line ending with a newline character from a file descriptor.
+When you call the function again on the same file, it grabs the next line